Documentation

 progress

-Fires when the user agent is fetching media data
+Fires when player is fetching media data

 canplay